-- ✓ Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation. - \checkmark The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer. - ✓ Care must be taken to ensure all connection joints are burr-free and clean.
+- Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation. - ✓ The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer. - ✓ Care must be taken to ensure all connection joints are burrfree and clean.
 Failure to do so may increase chances of a leak.
-It is recommended to use a pipe cutter to remove the spun closed end of the suction line. - \checkmark To reduce air leakage, rubber grommets may be present where the lines pass through the coil case.
+It is recommended to use a pipe cutter to remove the spun closed end of the suction line. - ✓ To reduce air leakage, rubber grommets may be present where the lines pass through the coil case.
 To avoid damage, remove grommets prior to brazing by sliding over the lines.
-Use a quenching cloth or allow the lines to cool before reinstalling the grommets.
+Use a quenching cloth or allow the lines to cool before reinstalling the grommets. - ✓ Use of wet rags/quenching cloth is highly recommended to prevent weld-related damages to the casing and Schrader valve (if present).